1xn/danieljuan/README.md

 # Hello world!

 Alright!
-This is my first website hosted on github pages.
+This was my first website hosted on github pages.
 Enforced SSL encryption courtesy of Let's Encrypt.

 Thanks to Github for the amazing community and learning experience! **I am finally** learning how to commit and push to repositories via terminal.